author

 About the author

-Denton Loring Geyer was an American scholar born in 1884.
-He is known as the author of The Pragmatic Theory of Truth as Developed by Peirce, James, and Dewey, a work published in the 1910s that shows his interest in philosophy and the major American pragmatists.
+Denton Loring Geyer was an American author and scholar born in 1884.
+Records for his books identify him as the author of The Pragmatic Theory of Truth as Developed by Peirce, James, and Dewey, a study that connects his name with major figures in American philosophy, and Introduction to the Use of Standardized Tests, a shorter work focused on educational measurement.